edemauro/youtube-clone/README.md

 * Switch to create-react-app OR add some build scripts.
 * Add a .env example.
-* Fix HTML in comments.
+* Allow HMTL in comments.
+* Add a loading spinner.